- 585-567-9405 ext #4050

 In addition to recital collaborations with colleagues, Johnson is one half of the duo piano team, Music By Two, with pianist Nancy Davis.
 Their repertoire includes compositions that range in style from romantic to 20th century to sacred.
 Since the spring of 2005, Music By Twohas given multiple premieres of Eric Ewazen’s Sonata for Two pianos.
 During 2007, the duo gave the North Carolina premiere of an unpublished work by Lowell Liebermann (Three Lullabies, Op.
 76); as well, a re-discovered four-hand piano work by Louise Talma was premiered in a concert at The Library of Congress, celebrating the 100th anniversary of the MacDowell Colony.
 Music By Two has recently contracted with Scott Management Agency for artist management (www.scottmanagementagency.net); their first CD project is planned in the near future.
 Johnson has also formed a partnership with saxophonist Chisato Eda Marling.
 They perform together as Duo du Soleil.

-Educated at the University of North Carolina at Greensboro, Johnson received both the Bachelor and Masters degrees in piano performance.
+Educated at the University of North Carolina at Greensboro, Johnson received both bachelor's and master's degrees in piano performance.
 She completed her DMA in collaborative piano with Margo Garrett and Tim Lovelace at the University of Minnesota (where she was a teaching assistant and Denny Scholar).
 Her dissertation examines text choice and setting in selected songs of Judith Zaimont, Libby Larsen, and Juliana Hall.
-Johnson has held faculty positions at Greensboro College as coach/accompanist for the opera workshop productions; The Music Center of Greensboro, as a private instructor; Director/Instructor at the Wesleyan Institute of Music and Arts; as faculty member of the University of North Carolina at Greensboro’s Summer Piano Camp; and is a charter faculty member of the Vivace String Camp (piano/collaborative faculty).
+Johnson has held faculty positions at Greensboro College as coach/accompanist for the opera workshop productions; The Music Center of Greensboro, as a private instructor; director/instructor at the Wesleyan Institute of Music and Arts; as faculty member of the University of North Carolina at Greensboro’s Summer Piano Camp; and is a charter faculty member of the Vivace String Camp (piano/collaborative faculty).
 Dr. Johnson is assistant professor of piano and collaborative piano at Houghton College.

 Courses: Practical Keyboard, Studio Piano, Collaborative Piano, Collaborative Performance Practicum; Coach of Chapel House Band “JOSHUA”